stuttgart-things/install-configure-vault/README.md

 - Upload local files to vault secret store
 - Generate .bashrc file for fully automated environment handling
 - Automated certificate installation
+- Sign your own SSH public keys via vault and then return them to the system
+- Register the server via vault and configure sshd to enable vault ssh logins

 ### Role installation:
 <details><summary><b>Install this role on your ansible host (click here)</b></summary>